 For more information about initiating incidents from the dashboard, see the Initiate Incident widget.

 The xMatters app in Slack lets you initiate an incident in xMatters without leaving Slack.
-After you have the app connected, use the /xmatters initiate command and fill in the basic incident information.
+After you connect to the app, use the /xmatters initiate command to select an incident submission form, fill in incident information, and click Submit.

 For more information on setting up the app and initiating incidents in Slack, see our Slack workflow guide.